-.
-Press the UP or DOWN key to set the number (0 to 9 ).
+Turn the Channel Selector knob to set the number (0 to 9).

-5. Press the CALL/SET key to store the set number.
+Press the CALL/SET key to store the set number.

 The blinking number is stored, and the next space will blink.
-To delete previous number, press the H/L key.
+To delete previous letter, press the H/L key.

-- 6. Repeat steps 3 and 4 to set your MMSI. - 7.
+6. Repeat steps 3 and 4 to set your MMSI.

 When the last number of your MMSI is in place, press the CALL/ SET key to store your MMSI.

 User MMSI can be input only twice.
 If the user tries to input MMSI more than twice, the radio will show the display on the right.
 If the user needs to change the MMSI more than twice, the transceiver will have to be sent to Factory Service.
-Refer to the Owner's Manual Supplement for address.
+Refer to the section 10.2 FACTORY SERVICE.